Grade Level: 5 (4-6)

 Also in this step, engineers find out from the customer any design requirements, using specific numbers if possible.
 For example, if the customer wants the solution to be lightweight, write down that it must weigh less than X pounds or kilograms.

 - Think of many different ideas that might be possible solutions to the problem statement.
 This is the most important step.
 The more ideas you consider, the more likely you will find a great solution.
 Besides brainstorming, engineers try to look at the problem in different ways.
 They use a few approaches to generate different ideas.
 Inversion means thinking of an idea that is somehow opposite of an idea you already have, like looking at it upside down or inside out.
+Students can practice brainstorming ideas with the associated activity Problem Solve Your School.

 Another way to look at the problem differently is by analogy, which means seeing how the problem is solved in a completely different environment or context.
 For example, Velcro was a solution invented by a person who saw that burrs stuck to his clothes.
 He took an idea from something that occurred in nature and turned it into something useful for people.